 Avaaz called upon ART NOT WAR to create a multi-platform social media and advertising campaign to amplify this unprecedented global day of action.
 Our hashtag and cultural campaign header, #WorthSaving spread the word and catalyzed worldwide engagement.

 As the first stage of our campaign, ART NOT WAR co-produced a design contest for a subway poster to promote the New York City march.
-The winning artwork was chosen by a panel of luminaries from the fields of design (Shepard Fairey, Barbara Kruger, Swoon), performing arts (Moby, DJ Spooky), advertising (Tor Myhren, Diego Machado, Carol Wells) and activism (Ricken Patel, the Yes Men).
-Two designs won and both were featured for a month in NYC’s subways, helping to lead more than 400,000 participants to a flagship march that covered 80 blocks of Manhattan.
+The winning artwork was chosen by a panel of luminaries from the fields of visual arts (Shepard Fairey, Barbara Kruger, Swoon), performing arts (Moby, DJ Spooky), advertising (Tor Myhren, Diego Machado, Carol Wells) and activism (Ricken Patel, the Yes Men).
+The two top designs were featured for a month in NYC’s subways, helping to lead more than 400,000 participants to a flagship march that covered 80 blocks of Manhattan.

 In the weeks leading up to the day of action, ART NOT WAR created a viral video called #WorthSaving to coincide with the eponymous hashtag featured on social media and international event signage.
 Making use of original and crowd-sourced footage from AVAAZ members, the video depicts scenes of transcendence and beauty from a diverse cast of global citizens and features contributions from the artists such as Djimon Hounsou, Moby, Salman Rushdie, Shepard Fairey, Liliana Dominguez, Sylvia Earle, Jonathan Cramer, and Oday Rashid.